priyans619/Songify-Music-App/README.md

    b) ***Redus Toolkit*** for organised API calls

 ## Functionalities
-1.**Homepage** - Users can choose a genre and get the top songs for that genre.
+1.**Homepage** - Users can search any song and get the songs for that genre.

 2.**Explore** - Users can select a country and get the top songs for that country.